jvals/worktrack/README.md

 for incomming TCP requests and parses the requests manually.
 If a valid HTTP message is detected, the request is routed to a matching function.
 If there is no match for the path, a 404 response is dispatched.
-All requests must have an authorization header containing a constant bearer token.
+If there is a match, an action will be performed and a proper response is written back on the TCP socket.

 SQLite is used for persistence.
 The most important table is the time table, which holds a "from" date and a "to" date stored as epoch